oxc-project/oxc/tasks/transform_conformance/snapshots/babel_exec.snap.md

 ReferenceError: _Sub_brand is not defined
     at new Sub (./tasks/transform_conformance/fixtures/babel/babel-plugin-transform-private-methods-test-fixtures-private-method-privateFieldsAsProperties-super-exec.test.js:16:38)
     at ./tasks/transform_conformance/fixtures/babel/babel-plugin-transform-private-methods-test-fixtures-private-method-privateFieldsAsProperties-super-exec.test.js:29:9

-./fixtures/babel/babel-plugin-transform-private-methods-test-fixtures-private-method-privateFieldsAsSymbols-context-exec.test.js
-Private field '#getStatus' must be declared in an enclosing class

-./fixtures/babel/babel-plugin-transform-private-methods-test-fixtures-private-method-read-only-exec.test.js
-Private field '#method' must be declared in an enclosing class

-./fixtures/babel/babel-plugin-transform-private-methods-test-fixtures-private-method-reassignment-exec.test.js
-Private field '#privateFieldValue' must be declared in an enclosing class

 ./fixtures/babel/babel-plugin-transform-private-methods-test-fixtures-private-static-method-loose-basic-exec.test.js
 TypeError: attempted to use private field on non-instance